CW1224/battleship-finders/README.md

 - If you want heroku to automatically build your code after pushing it to github each time, press enable automatic deploy.
 - Your pogramme has now been deployed.
 - Press view to view your programme.
+- The link to my programme can be found [here](https://annoying-battleships.herokuapp.com/)

 # 7. Project Completion